Serbian-AI-Society/Sentiment-Analysis-Task/README.md

 - Complete the implementation of the _sentiment_analysis_ function in the _sentiment_analysis.py_ file.
 - Ensure your code is well-commented and follows the specified guidelines.
-- Push your final changes to your repository before the deadline.
+- Commit your final changes to the **main** branch of your repository before the deadline.

 ## Evaluation Criteria
 - Accuracy of sentiment classification